 On your next car ride, give this 11-minute podcast episode by Jim Kwik a listen.
 It explains how the process of gratitude rewires the brain and promotes happiness.
 As Jim says in this podcast “It is thankful people that are happy, not happy people that are thankful.”

 This technique involves gazing out into space at stars millions of light years away.
 It can be grounding and help put things into perspective.
 The problems in our own head feel big, urgent, and important.
 Gazing at the vastness of the galaxy you can help but recognize how we’re such a tiny part, in the grand scheme of things.

 Also known as the Emotional Freedom Technique (EFT), this exercise involves tapping near the endpoints of specific energy meridians in your body to promote physical and emotional healing.
 During the tapping, you repeat an affirmative phrase targeted at the issue you’re working to overcome.
 In short, you focus on the negative emotion you are having and then tap into the body’s energy flow to diminish the feelings.

 Daily vitamins and minerals can help correct deficiencies and maintain balance.

 Ashwagandha, also known as Indian Ginseng, has been used for over 3,000 years in Indian medicine for its ability to bring the body back to a state of balance.
 It has been proven to reduce cortisol and other stress biomarkers, improve focus and memory, lower blood pressure, and more.
-Learn about the best KSM-66 ashwagandha supplements here.
+Learn about KSM-66 ashwagandha benefits here.